 Located near Casanova, close to the heart of Fauquier County’s horse country, the 271 acre Weston has a variety of habitat features.
 Mature hardwood forests predominate and are found on upland terraces and along the meandering Turkey Run.
 Once actively managed farmland has now reverted to dense cedar thickets and old fields in various stages of succession.
 The mosaic of fields are distinctly divided by well developed hedgerows.
 Turkey Run, which forms the eastern boundary, provides a dependable year-round water supply.
 Within the Weston WMA is a 10 acre privately owned parcel.
 Formerly the home of Miss Charlotte Saint George Nourse, the parcel is now owned and managed by the Warrenton Antiquarian Society.

 The Weston is currently designated as a Chase Only area.
 The area is very popular for beagle and birddog training.
 A chase only season begins September 1 and runs through March 31 annually.
-Training activities are allowed during daylight hours only.
+Training activities are allowed during daylight hours Monday through Saturday only.
 No firearms are allowed.
 Fox hunting with hounds is also a major activity.
 The Antiquarian property is home to the local Casanova Hunt.

 Turkey Run is the only waterbody on the area.
 Perennial flow supports numerous populations of sunfish, minnow and other species.
 Anglers can expect to catch redbreast sunfish, green sunfish, fallfish, creek chub, and perhaps even smallmouth bass in this lovely piedmont stream.
 Stream width varies from eight to 25 feet making it accessible to spinning tackle or fly fishing enthusiasts.